Editor’s note: This article has been updated throughout.

-Republicans in the U.S. House of Representatives approved a sweeping package early Thursday morning that contains what advocates call “historic” cuts to government health insurance and nutrition programs that serve lower-income Americans.
+President Donald Trump signed into law a sweeping package of tax cuts Friday that will largely benefit the wealthy.
+The tax cuts and stepped-up immigration enforcement funding will be financed by what advocates call “historic” cuts to government health insurance and nutrition programs that serve lower-income Americans.

-Democrats have been largely on the sidelines because Republicans in the Senate will use a process called reconciliation, which allows the majority party to bypass the 60-vote filibuster requirement and approve legislation by a simple majority vote.
-There are 53 Republicans in the 100-seat Senate.
+Democrats were largely on the sidelines as the bill was written and negotiated — because Republicans control the Senate and the House and also because Senate Republicans used a process called reconciliation, which allows the majority party to bypass the 60-vote filibuster requirement and approve legislation by a simple majority vote.

 It has become common for both parties to take advantage of reconciliation when they control the White House and both chambers of Congress.
-Republicans used reconciliation to enact the 2017 Trump tax cuts that they are now attempting to renew.
+Republicans used reconciliation to enact the 2017 Trump tax cuts that they just renewed.
 Democrats used it to enact President Joe Biden’s COVID-19 stimulus bill and the Inflation Reduction Act.

-Here are the programs serving women and children that House Republicans’ bill would change:
+Here are the programs serving women, children and LGBTQ+ Americans that the law changes:

 Medicaid